ByAUJay

 4) Custom errors and require(bool, error) in 0.8.26

-Cleaner guards with lower overhead and consistent decoding in telemetry.
+Cleaner guards mean lower costs and steady decoding when it comes to telemetry.

 pragma solidity ^0.8.26;